Call us at 1-800-238-2811 for antennas or repeaters Mouse over menu items to view

 It is important to investigate and understand what is causing your reception difficulties.
 If your building is made of concrete, steel, steel roof, copper roof, brick, aluminum siding, concrete roofing tiles, metal roofing tiles or any other signal stopping material, a repeater is usually the ideal solution for your situation.
 Signal outside is 3-5 bars and falls off when you enter the building.
 This is an indicator that the building is the problem and a repeater system will usually solve that problem by bringing that reception from the outside to cover the inside of your building.

 If your building is on the fringe of the cell site's coverage area and the signal is poor everywhere outside your building, a repeater system WILL NOT work for you.
 A minimum amount of signal is required in order to drive a repeater system.
 Repeater systems are not magical devices, they cannot merely create signal from little or nothing.
 If you are in this situation, you will want to investigate an external antenna directly connected to your phone or use a cellsocket device and external antenna if you have a compatible phone.
 Go here for all of the options available to you.
-You are always welcomed to call us for further options for your situation.
+You are always welcome to call us for further options for your situation.

 Next Page - Basic Installation Instructions